New Year's Revolution (2005)

-The 2005 New Year's Revolution was the first New Year's Revolution professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+The 2005 New Year's Revolution was the inaugural New Year's Revolution professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held exclusively for wrestlers from the promotion's Raw brand division.
-It took place on January 9, 2005, at the Coliseo de Puerto Rico in San Juan, Puerto Rico, and is WWE's first pay-per-view event held in Puerto Rico and Latin America.
+It took place on January 9, 2005, at the Coliseo de Puerto Rico in San Juan, Puerto Rico, and was WWE's first pay-per-view event held in Puerto Rico and Latin America—it was the only WWE pay-per-view event held in Puerto Rico until Backlash on May 6, 2023.
 Tickets for this event sold out in less than a month, marking one of the fastest-selling events in the short history of the venue.

 The main event was an Elimination Chamber match for the vacant World Heavyweight Championship between Triple H, Randy Orton, Batista, Edge, Chris Jericho, and Chris Benoit.
 Triple H won the match and the championship after last eliminating Orton.
 One of the predominant matches on the card was between Kane and Gene Snitsky, which Kane won by pinfall after performing a Tombstone Piledriver.
 Another primary match on the card was Muhammad Hassan versus Jerry Lawler, which Hassan won by pinfall after executing a Reverse STO.

 Production

 Background

 For World Wrestling Entertainment's (WWE) 2005 pay-per-view (PPV) calendar, they scheduled an event for January 9 titled New Year's Revolution, which was a play on the Western tradition of New Year's resolutions.
 They also scheduled it as a PPV produced exclusively for wrestlers of the Raw brand.
-It took place at the Coliseo de Puerto Rico in San Juan, Puerto Rico and was the only pay-per-view produced by WWE to be held in Puerto Rico until Backlash 2023.
+It took place at the Coliseo de Puerto Rico in San Juan, Puerto Rico and was the first pay-per-view produced by WWE to be held in Puerto Rico.